Apply online and get coverage starting by the next day

 ACA health plans are only available during the Florida open enrollment period beginning November 1st and ending December 15th, or if you have a qualifying event for a special enrollment period.
 If neither of those circumstances are applicable to you and you need healthcare coverage now, Florida has additional options in the form of short term medical insurance plans that are available for business, individuals, and families ranging from low cost with basic benefits, to benefit rich high cost plans.

-You can get free Florida short term medical insurance quotes right here on AgileHealthInsurance.com.
+You can get free Florida short term health insurance quotes right here on HealthInsurane.com.
 If you’re unfamiliar with short term medical insurance (STM), please take a couple moments to review the video explaining it below.

-However, before committing, it’s very important to have a strong understanding of what STM plans will and will not cover.
+However, before committing, it’s very important to have a strong understanding of what short term health insurance will and will not cover.

 One way to think about them is as a temporary way to bridge the uninsured gap until you can obtain ACA coverage in the next open enrollment period or from an employer.